kirjavascript/cakeybar/README.md

 # to print a literal curly bracket, duplicate the character `{{` or `}}`
 ```

-Format strings also use the [Pango Text Attribute Markup Language](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html), which adds hyperlinks and additional format options
+Format strings also use the [Pango Text Attribute Markup Language](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html), which adds hyperlinks and additional formatting options

 #### image